yfsf18/yfsf18/README.md

 - 👋 Hi, I’m @yfsf18
 - 👀 I’m interested in ...cryptocurrency.
-- 🌱 I’m currently learning ...tradaing
+- 🌱 liquidated almost 69x lol.not an easy money on trading at all.
 - 💞️ I’m looking to collaborate on ...coding
 - 📫 How to reach me ...